olivertembo/php-coding-style/README.md

 ## About the Project

-This projects highlights use of php with a modern mvc framework(Laravel).
+This projects highlights the use of php with a modern mvc framework(Laravel).
 It utilize the following.

 1. PHP 8
 2. Laravel 8